-CSI: Tunes - Maths and the Murky World of Music (KS2) up to eight classes in a day
+CSI: Tunes (KS2 / P5 - P7) up to eight classes in a day

 Music industry mogul Harry Wilson has made more than a few enemies in his time - and now one of them has succeeded in making life difficult for him!
 So who was it who hacked into Harry's precious database, deleting all his business contacts in one fell swoop?
 Means, motive and opportunity will all have to be factored in as pupils investigate this calculated act of sabotage.
 Was it Viola de Clerc, the classical violinist?
 DJ Grime, the garage specialist - or popster Betty B?
 Boy band Heaven Sent are in the mix as well, as is New Punk exponent Polly Ester - not forgetting Country and Western star Jake Carew!